Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: Experiments

 \section{Experiments}

 \paragraph{Implementation Details.} To fine-tune our model, we randomly sample 10 million text-image pairs from the LAION dataset~\citep{schuhmann2021laion} and fine-tune Uni-ControlNet for 1 epoch.
 We use the AdamW optimizer~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of $1\times 10^{-5}$ and resize the input images and local condition maps to $512\times 512$.
 As described, the local and global control adapters are fine-tuned separately by default.
 During inference, we merge the two adapters and adopt DDIM~\citep{song2021denoising} for sampling, with the number of time steps set to $50$ and the classifier free guidance scale~\citep{ho2021classifierfree} set to $7.5$.
 During training, the hyper-parameter $\lambda$ in Equation \ref{eq:5} is with a fixed value $1$.
 At inference time, when there is no text prompt, $\lambda$ remains at $1$, while when there is a text prompt, the value is adjusted to around $0.75$, depending on the intented weight between the text and global condition.
 As explained in Section \ref{method control adapter}, we employ 7 local conditions (Canny edge, MLSD edge, HED boundary, sketch, Openpose, Midas depth, and segmentation mask) and 1 global control condition (CLIP image embeddings) for control.
-Detailed structures of global and local condition adapters can be found in supplementary material.
+As annotating a sketch dataset can be challenging, in our experiment, we initially obtain the HED boundary \cite{xie2015holistically} of an image and subsequently utilize a sketch simplification method \cite{SimoSerraSIGGRAPH2016,SimoSerraTOG2018} to generate the sketch for the training sample.
+Regarding the pose condition, as not all images in the dataset include humans, we opt to not drop the pose condition during training to ensure that the pose condition is fully trained.
+Detailed structures of global and local condition adapters can be found in the appendix.